 Now the good part. . .

 Scream Factory’s Blu-ray of The Angry Red Planet is a welcome new scan that allows us to see this vintage show in its correct widescreen aspect ratio for the first time in 57 years.
-The VHS and DVD editions were both from Orion’s same old NTSC transfer reformatted for flat TV screens in the early ’90s.
+The older VHS and DVD editions are from Orion’s same old NTSC transfer reformatted for flat TV screens in the early ’90s.
 The new scan reveals appreciably more horizontal information.
 The Cinemagic Mars exteriors have considerably more elbow room, and Melchoir’s loosely composed interior scenes look even looser.
 Colors are more attractive overall, showing Stanley Cortez’s attempt to add interest with colored sidelight.
 Some of the stock footage is revealed to be high-quality 35mm.
 The new scan does uncover a near- unforgivable shortcut.
 Two doctors in Iris’s hospital room are supposed to be speaking to each other, yet their alternating close-ups are the exact same camera angle, filmed against the exact same shadow of a venetian blind.
 Edgar Ulmer would have at least taken five seconds to alter the position of the blinds!

 On Mars, the light in the ship’s porthole is light blue or white for night (?) and blood red for day.
 Hard cuts put us on the outside of the ship, where the Cinemagic kicks in.
 At first it looks perfect, rich crimson in hue.
 The added detail makes many shots look fascinating.
 There are three Martian excursions, and in some the hue begins to drift toward orange again, the sickly color seen in the old Orion transfer.
 Perhaps it was always like that?
 Seeing these sequences makes me remember my old 8mm attempts to emulate Cinemagic by throwing colored filters in front of my camera lens.
-If my audience squinted during projection, the effect improved considerably!
+If my audience squinted during projection, the effect improved considerably.

 In the middle of the ‘explore the motionless lake’ scene is a jump cut that seems to be film damage.
 And many shots on the lake are much softer and with coarser grain.
 Were they sourced from a slightly inferior film element or up-rezzed from the old master, or did the scene always have problems?
 It looks a bit like an optical blow-up.